Aljoscha Neubauer

 Natalia Zaretskaya

-Natalia Zaretskaya is a newly appointed Assistant Professor for Visual Neuroscience.
+Natalia Zaretskaya is Assistant Professor for Visual Neuroscience.
 Prior to her appointment, she was a group leader funded through BioTechMed-Graz, university assistant at the University of Graz, postdoctoral fellow at the Centre for Integrative Neuroscience Tübingen and a research fellow the Martinos Center for Biomedical Imaging, MGH/Harvard Medical School, Boston.

 The research of Dr. Zaretskaya focuses on how the human brain processes visual information, with topics ranging from basic perceptual functions to visual illusions, hallucinations and consciousness.
 In her work she utilizes various human neuroscience techniques, including EEG, fMRI and non-invasive brain stimulation.
 She also takes advantage of the newest developments in MRI technology, such as the ultrahigh field MRI, to advance our understanding of the visual system.